 o country on earth is more frequently associated with oil theft than Nigeria.
-Recently called "fantastically corrupt" and one of the two most corrupt countries in the world by former British Prime Minister David Cameron, 62 Nigeria has experienced a constant ebb and flow of violence and turmoil since it gained independence from the United Kingdom in 1960.
+Recently called "fantastically corrupt" and one of the two most corrupt countries in the world by former British Prime Minister David Cameron,62 Nigeria has experienced a constant ebb and flow of violence and turmoil since it gained independence from the United Kingdom in 1960.
 Between 1967 and 1970, Nigeria's brutal civil war, often called the Biafran War, saw the eastern part of the country-or Biafra-attempt to break away from the other two regions of the west and the north.
 Despite casualties of as many as three million people, the country stayed together.63 In 2016, after years of institutionalized corruption and large-scale oil theft, resulting in the loss of billions of dollars per year, the combination of Boko Haram in the north, the Niger Delta Avengers in the east, and a government that is struggling with massive deficits and governance challenges in the west has reignited some of the same tensions of east versus west versus north that nearly tore the country apart four decades ago.
 Oil and illicit hydrocarbons activity are therefore at the heart of Nigeria's current instability, and together may ultimately prove the deciding factor in the success or failure of Nigeria as a state.

 With roughly 180 million inhabitants, Nigeria is, by population, the seventh-largest country on earth.
 It is located in the heart of the Gulf of Guinea, which for the purposes of this report will be defined as including the twenty-five state signatories to the June 2013 Code of Conduct Concerning the Repression of Piracy, Armed Robbery Against Ships, and Illicit Maritime Activity in West and Central Africa, often referred to as either the Gulf of Guinea Code of Conduct or the Yaoundé Code of Conduct.64 Until 2016 when Angola surpassed it, Nigeria had long been the top producer of oil in Africa.
+In light of illicit activity, it is impossible to determine "Oil and illicit hydrocarbons activity are therefore at the heart of Nigeria's current instability, and together may ultimately prove the deciding factor in the success or failure of Nigeria as a state."

-In light of illicit activity, it is impossible to determine exactly how much oil Nigeria produces or exports, but it is a major producer on the world market.
+exactly how much oil Nigeria produces or exports, but it is a major producer on the world market.
 In 2016, even after a decline, it was budgeted to produce 2.2 million barrels per day.65 Over the past four decades, approximately 90 percent of the country's total export earnings and 70 percent of government revenues have come from oil.66 Just before the 2015 elections that brought current President Mohammadu Buhari to power, Standard & Poor's downgraded the country's credit rating from B+ to BB-.67 The national debt stands at \$65 billion, with an additional \$15 billion projected for 2016.68